-So I was left with a pack of hairbands.
+So I was left with a pack of hairbands and no hair tying solution.

 What to do?

 Middle Daughter is off at camp this week.
-During the run-up to her leaving, she requested hairbands, using fabric from my scrap collection.
+During the run-up to her leaving, she requested scrunchies, using fabric from my scrap collection.
 A homemade goodie to take with her.
 So I did.
-I made it using ordinary elastic and the stretch wasn’t right, but she took it anyway.
+I made it using ordinary elastic and the stretch wasn’t great, but she took it anyway.

 Today, I decided to use the silicone bands.
+They feel stronger and have less give than the ordinary elastic.
 I didn’t want to cut them, as that would create a weakness.
 Instead I covered the band as a ring.

 How to cover a hair band with fabric

 - Cut out a piece of fabric.
 I used the measurements 27cm by 9cm as I didn’t want it too full.
-I used fairly stiff fabric.
+I used fairly stiff fabric from my quilting stash.

 2. Turn all the edges under by just less than 1cm and iron them flat.